codeLockers/project-guide-ios/README.md

    - [R.swift](https://github.com/mac-cain13/R.swift)

-     if you main project links some subproject, the R.swift script should be created in the subproject, and the R.swift script should add `--accessLevel public`
+     if you main project links some subproject, the R.swift script should be created in the subproject, and the R.swift script should add `--accessLevel public` if you init R.swift in sub-project, you need create a assets and link it to `Development Assets`

    - [Sourcery](https://github.com/krzysztofzablocki/Sourcery)